-- Recommended for Use on SF Lands-the species may be planted at any time on SF land without any further approval - Plant Only in Special Circumstances or Situations-the species may be planted on SF land only given specific conditions or situations.
-If there is deviation from the approved use, then a specific project plan should be submitted and approved by the State forester (example: screening planting of conifers).

-• Do Not Plant-this species may have been planted on SF lands in the past.
-However, this assessment and current standards do not recommend or allow the use of these plants on State forest lands (example: invasive, noxious weed or not compatible within ecosystem).
+- Recommended for Use on state forest Lands-the species may be planted at any time on state forest land without any further approval - Plant Only in Special Circumstances or Situations-the species may be planted on state forest land only given specific conditions or situations.
+If there is deviation from the approved use, then a specific project plan should be submitted and approved by the State Forester (example: screening planting of conifers). - Do Not Plant-this species may have been planted on state forest lands in the past.
+However, this assessment and current standards do not recommend or allow the use of these plants on State Forest lands (example: invasive, noxious weed or not compatible within ecosystem).